 How the votes are counted depends on whether RCV is used to elect a single office, like a mayor or governor, or whether it is used to elect more than one position at once, like an at-large city council or a state legislature elected in a multi-winner district.

 For a single office, like for a mayor or governor, RCV helps to elect a candidate who reflects a majority of voters in a single election even when several viable candidates are in the race.
-It does this by counting the votes in rounds.
+Ranked choice voting is a way to ensure elections are fair for all voters.
+It allows voters the option to rank candidates in order of preference: one, two, three, and so forth.

 Ranked choice voting can be used in multi-winner elections, like a city council elected at-large, a state legislature elected in a multi-winner district, or even the US House of Representatiaves.